Árbær Open Air Museum

 How to get there?

 The museum is an open-air museum, situated by the street Kistuhylur in Ártúnsholt, Reykjavik.
 From City Centre take Bus nr.
-19 from Hlemmur.
+16 from Hlemmur.
 The bus stops at Strengur which is just a few moments walk from the museum.
-(See map).
-Other buses that stop close to the museum are nr.
-12 and nr.
-24. For more information about public transport see: bus.is
+Or take bus nr.
+5 and stop at Rofabær/Hraunbær.
+For more information about public transport see: bus.is

 June 1st - August 31st: Open daily from from 10.00-17.00